hw-qiaolei/mysql_scripts/README.md

 The functionality of each script is self-explanatory.

-Note 1: you should use default mysql installation.
+Note 1: you MUST use default mysql installation.

-Note 2: by default databases except "performance_schema" and "information_schema" are replicated. you should modify /etc/my.cnf manually if you want have more fine-grained control over replication.
+Note 2: by default databases except "performance_schema" and "information_schema" are replicated. you SHOULD modify /etc/my.cnf manually if you want have more fine-grained control over replication.

 2, prerequisites